CatherineP37/project_5/README.md

 The website was tested on a variety of browsers.
 It was also tested in Google Chrome DevTools to see what it looks like in a variety of screen sizes.

+### User story testing

+Epic - Navigation

+- As a site user I want to view the products so that I can choose a product.
+THIS TEST PASSED.

+- As a site user I want to view product details easily so that I can know enough information to make a choice.
+THIS TEST PASSED.

+- As a site user I want to easily view the total cost of my purchases so that I can avoid spending too much money.
+THIS TEST PASSED.

+Epic - User accounts

+- As a site user I want to easily make an account so that I can more easily make purchases.
+THIS TEST PASSED.

+- As a site user I want to login and logout so that I can access my account.
+THIS TEST PASSED.

+- As a site user I can easily login to my account if I forget my password.
+THIS TEST PASSED.

+- As a site user I can have my own user profile so that I can view my order history and save my payment information.
+THIS TEST PASSED.

+Epic - Shopping bag

+- As a site user I can easily change the quantity of a product in my shopping bag.
+THIS TEST PASSED.

+- As a site user I can easily view items in my shopping bag.
+THIS TEST PASSED.

+Epic - Checkout

+- As a site user I can easily enter my payment details so that I can make a purchase.
+THIS TEST PASSED.

+- As a site user I can view an order confirmation after making an order.
+THIS TEST PASSED.

+- As a site user I get an email confirmation after making an order.
+THIS TEST PASSED.

+Epic - Store management

+- As a store owner I can easily add new items to my store.
+THIS TEST PASSED.

+- As a store owner I can delete products from my store.
+THIS TEST PASSED.

+Epic - Events

+- As a site user I can see a list of events.
+THIS TEST PASSED.

+- As a site user I can easily put my name down for events.
+THIS TEST PASSED.

+Epic - Contact

+- As a site user I can contact the business easily.
+THIS TEST PASSED.

+- As a store owner I can receive messages from customers.
+THIS TEST PASSED.

+Epic - Products

+- As a site user I can easily see what products are for sale.
+THIS TEST PASSED.

+- As a site user I can see a picture of the product so that I know what it looks like.
+THIS TEST PASSED.

+- As a site user I can read a description of a product so that I can learn more about the product before deciding to buy or not.
+THIS TEST PASSED.

+Epic - Reviews

+- As a site user I can read reviews about a product so that I can get more information about the product.
+THIS TEST PASSED.

+- As a site user I can write a review about a product.
+THIS TEST PASSED.

 ### Manual testing